brown butter peach crumb cake

 - 1 tsp vanilla extract

 - For the cake, whisk together flour, baking powder, baking soda, and salt in a medium bowl.
 Beat butter and sugar in a large mixer bowl on medium speed until light and fluffy.
-Reduce speed to low and add eggs one at a time.
-Combine buttermilk and extracts in a small bowl.
-Beat in flour mixture in three additions, alternating with buttermilk mixture (begin and end with flour mixture), just until incorporated.
+Reduce speed to low and add eggs and egg yolk one at a time.
+Beat in vanilla and almond extract until incorporated.
+With mixer on low speed, beat in flour mixture in three additions, alternating with buttermilk (begin and end with flour mixture), just until incorporated.